Next shipment early June 2017

 BLUETOOTH enabled so you can drive from your mobile!

-Complete break-out box with lanc, dc power and composite video.
+Complete break-out box with lanc, dc power and composite video and BNC reference output.

 Works with both Blackmagic Micro Cinema Camera AND Micro Studio Camera!

 Check out the instruction manual.

 The most versatile, intuitive and fastest remote for the Blackmagic Micro Cinema and Studio Cameras

 Changing menu options has never been easier or faster.
 Get to any major menu item by a single or double tap and power through settings via the dial.

 Zoom and focus is lightning fast and super accurate with the single dial.
 Program focus stops, zoom stops and iris stops!
 Link zoom and focus together to pull both simultaneously!